 An OBM stands at the forefront of a client’s business, alongside the entrepreneur themselves.
 Their expertise and value lies in their ability to be a strategic partner to the business owner, as well as being the buffer between the client and their team.

-I’ve trained OBMs who now run thriving businesses with a focus on being a strategic expert (like Rachel Aiken, for example).
+I’ve trained OBMs who now run thriving businesses with a focus on being a strategic expert.
 They swoop in, give the client their expertise on a VIP strategy session, and then form a 90-day plan in collaboration with the business owner in order to streamline their business.
-This is also something ALL Certified OBMs® train intensively on in the Certification program.

 Myth #5: OBMs aren’t equipped to take on the responsibilities in multi-6 and 7 figure businesses.